-Place goods in storage in a logistics facility
+Place goods into storage

 Overview